 Generally, no. Although some instruction regarding sight-singing is done during the year, the primary focus of the groups is to prepare material for the Mass celebration and other events throughout the year.
 Vocalists can join the choir with no prior musical training, though they should seek out some professional vocal instruction if they are serious about singing.
 Instrumentalists need to be reasonably competent on their chosen instrument.

-Officially we can only take those over the age of 18 into the choirs, however on rare occasions we can accept an exceptionally talented youth as long as they can responsibly handle the task and so long as they are accompanied by a legal guardian at all rehearsals/masses.
+Officially we can only take those over the age of 18 into the choirs, however on rare occasions we can accept an exceptionally talented youth as long as they can responsibly handle the task and as long as they are accompanied by a legal guardian at all rehearsals/masses.